A Guide To The Methods, Benefits & Problems of The Interpretation of Data

 Data visualizations such as business graphs, charts, and tables are fundamental to successfully interpreting data.
 This is because the visualization of data via interactive charts and graphs makes the information more understandable and accessible.
 As you might be aware, there are different types of visualizations you can use but not all of them are suitable for any analysis purpose.
 Using the wrong graph can lead to misinterpretation of your data so it’s very important to carefully pick the right visual for it.
 Let’s look at some use cases of common data visualizations.

 - Bar chart: One of the most used chart types, the bar chart uses rectangular bars to show the relationship between 2 or more variables.
-There are different types of bar charts for different interpretations this includes the horizontal bar chart, column bar chart, and stacked bar chart.
+There are different types of bar charts for different interpretations including the horizontal bar chart, column bar chart, and stacked bar chart.

 - Pie chart: Although it doesn’t do a lot in terms of analysis due to its uncomplex nature, pie charts are widely used to show the proportional composition of a variable.
 Visually speaking, showing a percentage in a bar chart is way more complicated than showing it in a pie chart.
 However, this also depends on the number of variables you are comparing.
 If your pie chart would need to be divided into 10 portions then it is better to use a bar chart instead.